lindenb/jvarkit/docs/MakeMiniBam.md

   Options:
     -B, --bed
       Use the intervals from this BED file.
+    --bnd
+      [20190427]When reading VCF file, don't get the mate position for the structural BND variants.
+      Default: false
+    -b, --bounds, --edge
+      [20190427] If `b` is greater than 0 and the genomic object has a length greater than `b` then consider the edges of the object as two positions. the idea is to just save the boundaries of a large deletion.
+A distance specified as a positive integer.Comma are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
+      Default: -1
+    -C, --comment
+      [20190427]Add a file '*.md' with this comment.
+      Default: <empty string>
     -x, --extend
       Extend the positions by 'x' bases.
 A distance specified as a positive integer.Comma are removed.
 The following suffixes are interpreted :